saulmaldonado/skip-workflow/README.md

 ## Github action for skipping workflows upon matching or finding phrase in commit message(s) or pull request

-Works by finding phrase in or matching RegExp with commit message(s), pull request title, and/or pull request body. `skip` output value can then be used to conditionally run the following jobs or steps.
+Works by searching for phrase in or matching RegExp with commit message(s), pull request title, and/or pull request body. `skip` output value can then be used to conditionally skip the following jobs or steps.

+Github Actions does not natively support skipping or canceling workflow based on phrases in commit message like other CI tools do.
+This action was made to replicate this feature and let repositories save on CI minutes for small non-impacting changes to code bases.

 [Github workflow token](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow) is needed to make authenticated requests for commit and pull requests.